 Not everyone has a good sense of taste, but while picking up the artwork for your avatar and profile cover it is important to remember the appropriate dimensions (nobody likes seeing pixels) and number of details shown.
 Your graphics will appear in several places (eg. in comments) in reduced size.
 Will it still be readable in half size?
 Again, Uncle Google is really helpful in the matter of pixel numbers.
 It is also important for the content of this graphic to be related to what you do.
 After all, one picture is worth more than 1000 words.

 The same should go for your music making practices.
 You can not play all instruments at once.
-Ti is always a wise idea to use samples.
+Ti is always a wise idea to use loop samples.
 But always use good sample packs.
-About a month ago I wrote an article about this matter.
-Getting some more knowledge about samples and sample packs might be useful:

 4. Build your audience in more places